Skip to Main Content

 Each incoming student’s ACT math subscore will be evaluated to determine math course placement.

-Students earning an ETSPP Level 1 "marginal" proficiency (1 in SIS) will be placed in MTH101: College Mathematics.
-Students earning an ETSPP Level 1 "not proficient" (0 in SIS) will be placed as indicated by their ACT score (detailed above).
-Regardless of ACT score, a student earning Level 1 “proficiency” (2 in SIS) on the ETSPP is exempt from MTH101: College Mathematics (will take math of their choice or what is required for major).
+Students earning a Level 1 “not proficient” (0 in SIS) on the placement test will be placed in the 3 credit hour MTH101: College Mathematics + 2 credit hour co-requisite MTH101L: College Mathematics Lab.
+Students earning a Level 1 “marginal” proficiency (1 in SIS) on the placement test will be placed in MTH101: College Mathematics.
+Students earning a Level 1 “proficiency” (2 in SIS) on the placement test is exempt from MTH101: College Mathematics (will take math of their choice or what is required for the major).

-Not all freshmen are required to take math in their first year.
-Students can always opt into more support (Ex: a student tests out of the math lab, but would feel more comfortable taking it with MTH101: College Mathematics).
+Not all freshman are required to take math in their first year.
+Student can always opt into more support (Ex: a student tests out of the math lab, but would feel more comfortable taking it with MTH101: College Mathematics).

 ACT Score on File – Writing Placement